dpy1123/DDUploader/README.md

 Features
 ==========
-Easy integration
+Easy integration<br>
-Drag and drop support
+Drag and drop support<br>
-Transport your files with WebSocket
+Transport your files with WebSocket<br>
-Paging supportted when read large file to your memory
+Paging supportted when read large file to your memory<br>

 How To Use